NK5W/cpython/Doc/library/tkinter.rst

 across different versions of both Tkinter and Tcl/Tk.
 If you're searching documentation, make sure it corresponds to the Python and Tcl/Tk versions installed on your system.

-When searching for how to use an API, it helps to know the exact name of the class, option, or method that you're using.
-Introspection, either in an interactive Python shell or with :func:`print`, can help you identify what you need.

 To find out what configuration options are available on any widget, call its :meth:`configure` method, which returns a dictionary containing a variety of